ys112/PeerPrep/README.md

 **Only** if the questions database has yet to be initialised and is thus empty:

-1. Navigate to the question service's root and run `npm run upload` to populate it.
+1. Navigate to the question service's root and run `pnpm run upload` to populate it.

 If a new admin user account is required:

 1. Make a copy of `services/user/.env.development.local.example` and name it `services/user/.env.development.local`.
 Change the sample account details as desired.
-1. Navigate to the user service's root and run `npm run create-admin` to create the account.
+1. Navigate to the user service's root and run `pnpm run create-admin` to create the account.

 #### For development